 Which is better, between VPNs and SDPs?
 Up

-We can’t decide which is better because both can considerably improve online security.
+It’s hard to say which is better because both can considerably improve online security.
 The two tools take distinct tactics to protect company and personal data from cyber threats.
+If you want to protect your internet traffic and stay anonymous, use a VPN — and if you want secure, identity-based access to apps and data, you can go with an SDP.

 Knowledge is Power, ExtremeVPN is Freedom